 1. It helps you know that your tow trucks are safe.
 Unsafe tow trucks can cause major problems on the road and even accidents.
 To keep your drivers and those they share the road with safe, it’s important to make sure your wreckers are in tip-top shape.
 (Plus, avoiding accidents helps you save money on your tow truck insurance.)
 You can lower your liability by keeping your fleet sound.

 2. Preventive maintenance will help reduce the chance of having a breakdown on the road.
 And that helps your drivers avoid a good deal of stress.
 You won’t have to deal with a tow truck (and irate tow truck driver) stuck on the side of the road.
 Besides, getting a tow truck that can’t move by itself to a repair shop is probably more complication than you want to deal with.

 3. If you have regular maintenance done on your trucks, the repairs you’ll need most likely won’t be as expensive as if you wait for the tow truck to stop working or have a major problem.
-Maintenance helps you cut down on your operating and repair costs, which are significant for many businesses.
+Maintenance can also help you cut down on your fuel costs, which are significant for many businesses.